-1.3 1.4 compensation plans; amending Minnesota Statutes 2006, section 356.24, subdivision 1.
+1.3 plans; amending Minnesota Statutes 2006, section 356.24, subdivision 1.
 1.5 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF MINNESOTA: 1.6 Section 1.
-Minnesota Statutes 2006, section 356.24, subdivision 1, is amended to read: 1.7 Subdivision 1.
-Restriction; exceptions. (a) It is unlawful for a school district 1.8 or other governmental subdivision or state agency to levy taxes for, or to contribute 1.9 public funds to a supplemental pension or deferred compensation plan that is established, 1.10 maintained, and operated in addition to a primary pension program for the benefit of the 1.11 governmental subdivision employees other than: 1.12 (1) to a supplemental pension plan that was established, maintained, and operated 1.13 before May 6, 1971; 1.14 (2) to a plan that provides solely for group health, hospital, disability, or death 1.15 benefits; 1.16 (3) to the individual retirement account plan established by chapter 354B; 1.17 (4) to a plan that provides solely for severance pay under section 465.72 to a retiring 1.18 or terminating employee; 1.19 (5) for employees other than personnel employed by the Board of Trustees of the 1.20 Minnesota State Colleges and Universities and covered under the Higher Education 1.21 Supplemental Retirement Plan under chapter 354C, but including city managers covered 1.22 by an alternative retirement arrangement under section 353.028, subdivision 3, paragraph 1.23 (a), or by the defined contribution plan of the Public Employees Retirement Association 1.24 under section 353.028, subdivision 3, paragraph (b), if the supplemental plan coverage is provided for in a personnel policy of the public employer or in the collective bargaining agreement between the public employer and the exclusive representative of public employees in an appropriate unit or in the individual employment contract between a city and a city manager, in an amount matching employee contributions on a dollar for dollar basis, but not to exceed an employer contribution of \$2,000 a one-half of the available elective deferral permitted per year per employee, under the Internal Revenue Code:
+Minnesota Statutes 2006, section 356.24, subdivision 1, is amended to read 1.7 Subdivision 1.
+Restriction; exceptions. (a) It is unlawful for a school district 1.8 or other governmental subdivision or state agency to levy taxes for, or to contribute 1.9 public funds to a supplemental pension or deferred compensation plan that is established, 1.10 maintained, and operated in addition to a primary pension program for the benefit of the 1.11 governmental subdivision employees other than: 1.12 (1) to a supplemental pension plan that was established, maintained, and operated .13 before May 6, 1971; .14 (2) to a plan that provides solely for group health, hospital, disability, or death .15 benefits; .16 (3) to the individual retirement account plan established by chapter 354B; .17 (4) to a plan that provides solely for severance pay under section 465.72 to a retiring .18 or terminating employee; .19 (5) for employees other than personnel employed by the Board of Trustees of the .20 Minnesota State Colleges and Universities and covered under the Higher Education .21 Supplemental Retirement Plan under chapter 354C, but including city managers covered .22 by an alternative retirement arrangement under section 353.028, subdivision 3, paragraph .23 (a), or by the defined contribution plan of the Public Employees Retirement Association .24 under section 353.028, subdivision 3, paragraph (b), if the supplemental plan coverage is provided for in a personnel policy of the public employer or in the collective bargaining agreement between the public employer and the exclusive representative of public employees in an appropriate unit or in the individual employment contract between a city and a city manager, in an amount matching employee contributions on a dollar for dollar basis, but not to exceed an employer contribution of \$2,000 \(\frac{\$5,000}{} \) a year per employee:

-02/05/2008 RT 08-5209
+02/21/2008 JLR/AR 08-6174